Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: Introduction

 Let us conclude this introduction on a related note about the bivariate enumeration of maps.
 In~\cite{BeCaRi93}, the authors obtained in fact a more precise result that Theorem~\ref{thm:bivExprRat} only and gave a general formula for $M_g$ in terms of $T_\bullet$ and $T_\circ$.
 This formula was precise enough to deduce the asymptotic enumeration of maps of genus $g$.
 Their formula (further simplified by Arquès and Giorgetti in~\cite{ArqGio99}) is given below: \begin{theorem}[\cite{BeCaRi93,ArqGio99}] For any fixed $g\geq 1$, $M_g(z_\bullet, z_\circ)$ has the following form:

 where $T_{\bullet}$ and $T_{\circ}$ are the generating series defined in \eqref{eq:defTnoirTblanc}, and $P_g(x,y)$ is a symmetric polynomial with integer coefficients, of total degree not greater than $6g-6$. \end{theorem} A much more recent result about the bivariate enumeration of maps was given by Carrell and Chapuy~\cite{CarCha15}.
 Using the so-called KP-hierarchy, they obtain very nice recurrence relations for the number of maps with given genus and given number of vertices and faces, which (taking as an input the rationality result of Theorem~\ref{thm:BC91}) allows them to compute very efficiently the coefficients of the polynomial $P_g$ appearing in~\cref{thm:bivExprFormula}.
+This work has then been extended also to non-orientable maps, using this time the BKP hierarchy, by Bonzom, Chapuy and Do{\l}\k{e}ga in~\cite{BonzomChapuyDolega}.

 \textbf{Organization of the article:} \cref{sec:def} is dedicated to introducing the terminology.
 We define the necessary material about bicolorable maps, the radial construction and orientations.
 In \cref{sec:bijection}, we describe the closure operation, and prove in Theorem~\ref{thm:shortcut} that we can carry out the bivariate enumeration of unicellular blossoming maps even after some rerooting steps.
 In \cref{sec:motzkin}, we study the bivariate series of some Motzkin paths naturally appearing in \cref{sec:bijection}, so as to prove, in \cref{lem:criterion}, that the rationality stated in \cref{thm:bivExprRat} amounts to the symmetry of a certain generating function.
 In~\cref{sec:genSeries}, we focus on the generating series of unicellular maps refined by their scheme and some other statistics and state in Theorem~\ref{thm:MirrorR}, the refined rationality scheme that is key in our combinatorial proof of Theorem~\ref{thm:BC91}.
 We finally prove this theorem, first in \cref{sec:uniSym} for the univariate scheme, thus improving the proof \cite{Lep19}, and then in~\cref{sec:bivSym} for the bivariate case, concluding the bijective proof of the rationality expressed in \cref{thm:bivExprRat}.